Addressing Doubts in Coaching Effectiveness featured image

 Myth #2: “Coaching doesn’t make an impact and isn’t worth the time.”

 Ah, the scope objection.
 You’re faced with a group of employees who have been around for a while and some of them you’d like to clone while others…you wouldn’t.
 Here comes that doubt again.
 “Can I really make a significant impact with all of my team members?”
 You’ve got plenty of things on your plate, and time isn’t one of them.
+Maybe you’re an introverted leader and all this chatting isn’t your style.
 It’s hard to view coaching as a high priority, after all 42.4% of 1-on-1 meetings are rescheduled every week and, on average, almost 30% of 1-on-1 meetings get canceled.

 Here’s the great news.
 Coaching conversations should be simple and focused on one or two outcomes.
 This kind of short feedback can be woven into your existing one-on-ones and doesn’t need to take extra hours.